Julioxfiles/php-replace/README.md

 ## php replace -f fileToBeReplace.php,anotherFile.txt -w fileWithDataToReplace.json

-## php replace -d directoryNameWhereFilesWillBeReplace -w fileWithDataToReplace.json -r true
+## php replace -d directoryWhereFilesWillBeReplaced -w fileWithDataToReplace.json -r true

 php replace is a php program that works from the Windows or Linux command line and is capable of replacing the content of a file or series of files followed by commas or directories and subdirectories with the data specified in an array taken from a json file .